- About Us

 Author: Robert Jones, Law Works P.C.
 Editor: Ben Hanuka, Law Works P.C.
 In Azmoon Trading Inc. v.
 Caffe Demetre Franchising Corp.

 Introduction A franchisor has a right to preserve the value of the franchised business, even in a rescission case.

-When a franchisees is in financial distress and looks to either close shop or otherwise get out of the franchised business, a franchisor often...
+When a franchisee is in financial distress and looks to either close shop or otherwise get out of the franchised business, a franchisor often has...